bosun-monitor/bosun/docs/system_configuration.md

 The Redis hostname and port.

 #### RedisDb
 The Redis database to use.
-The defualt is 0.
+The default is 0.

 #### RedisPassword
 Optional password to use when connecting to Redis.